h0kd33/Pixmicat-Responsive-TPL/README.md

 Pixmicat!
-Imageboard System, The Responsive template
+Imageboard System, The Responsive Template
 ========

 What is this?
 -------------

-It's a「Responsive template」for Pixmicat!
+Responsive template for Pixmicat!
 Imageboard System

 Requirements
 ------------

-- Pixmicat!-PIO 8th.Release.3 or above
+Pixmicat!-PIO 8th.Release.3 or above

 Resources
 ---------